JainCK/FT-API/README.md

 - Utilize [Socket.IO](http://socket.io/) for real-time communication.
 - Implement features like collaborative text editing, commenting, and version control.

 Feel free to explore, contribute, or use this API for your collaborative file transfer and communication needs.
-Happy coding!
+Happy coding! {
+I am currently working on some fixes and deploymen, the live link will be provided here once its completed.
+}